 If WorkSafeBc does not find discriminatory action on the part of the employer, it will dismiss the complaint.

 An employer against whom a discriminatory action is filed, must act promptly to deal with the situation.
-Because the threshold for filing a discriminatory action complaint is very low, defending against such claims can be quite complicated.
-It is recommended that employers seek legal advice on how best to proceed if they find themselves faced with a discriminatory action complaint.
+Because the threshold for filing this action is very low, defending against such claims can be quite complicated and it is recommended that employers seek legal advice on how best to proceed.

 Note that a worker can also file a discriminatory action complaint against a union.